datoviz/datoviz/README.md

 ## Python packaging instructions

-This section provides instructions for maintainers who need to create Python wheel packages.
+This section provides instructions for maintainers who want to create Python wheel packages.

 ### Ubuntu 24.04

 You need to install Docker to generate the wheels on a manylinux container.
-We have only used manylinux_2_28_x86_64 so far (based on AlmaLinux 8).
+We have only used `manylinux_2_28_x86_64` so far (based on AlmaLinux 8).

 ```bash
 # First, build Datoviz in the manylinux container.